Quick answer

 FAQ

 Q: What if I pass DSCR but fail LTV?
 A: You may need to bring more down payment or find a lender with higher LTV limits.
-Some non-QM lenders go to 80% LTV.
+Some non-QM lenders go to 80% LTV, but expect higher rates and stricter reserves.

 Next Step